← Programs

 During the ten-month program, the fellowship provided five empowerment prongs: mentorship with a senior curator, a series of workshops with professionals focusing on relational skills, an unrestricted financial grant to help meet the cost of living, a robust international research trip, and ongoing support for professional growth through a partnership with VERGE, the recruiting and human resources agency.

-About the 2024 Research Trip
+About the Cohort one Research Trip

 The inaugural cohort traveled together to the 60th Venice Biennale vernissage, curated by Adriano Pedroso, in April 2024.
 In Venice, fellows attended events, tours, and gatherings where the Foundation opened doors to countless potential relationships and opportunities throughout the global arts ecosystem.
 As part of the Foundation’s partnership with the Biennale, each ESAP Fellow wrote wall and catalogue text for two Biennale featured artists.